 Has written extensively about the Founding Era including books for adults such as Roger Sherman's Connecticut: Yankee Politics and the American Revolution, which was nominated for a Pulitzer Prize, Decision in Philadelphia (with James Lincoln Collier), and All Politics Is Local about Connecticut's role in the Constitutional Convention of 1787.
 Dr. Collier has also authored bestselling books for children such as My Brother Sam Is Dead, which was awarded a Newbery Honor, Jump Ship to Freedom and six other historical novels written with his brother James.
 He was the official Connecticut State Historian (1984–2004) and is now professor of history emeritus at the University of Connecticut.

 Expert on George Washington and James Madison.
 He is the author of Founding Friendship: George Washington, James Madison, and the Creation of the American Republic, which chronicles the little-known personal and professional relationship Washington and Madison shared.
 Dr. Leibiger is also an expert on the framing and ratification of the U.S. Constitution.
-He is Professor of History at LaSalle University.
+He is Professor and Chair of History at LaSalle University.

 Ralph Ketcham (1927-2017)

 His National Book Award–nominated James Madison: A Biography is the definitive single-volume bio on Madison.
 Ketcham wrote and edited numerous other books on American history and democracy including The Anti-Federalist Papers and The Constitutional Convention Debates, Presidents above Party: The First American Presidency, 1789-1829, The Autobiography of Benjamin Franklin, and The Idea of Democracy in the Modern Era.
 His most recent work is The Madisons at Montpelier: Reflections on the Founding Couple.
 Dr. Ketcham was Professor of History at Syracuse University and editor of The Papers of James Madison.